Last updated:

 If you have a continuing care package

-The Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board (ICB) will support your transition into adult health services.
-They will work with you and other services involved in your care to find the best way to support you.
+The Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board will support you during this transition.
+They’ll work with you and the services involved in your care to make sure you get the right support.